-Collingswood, NJ DWI Defense Lawyer
+Collingswood, NJ DWI/DUI Defense Lawyer

 The crime of drunk or drugged driving, called “driving while intoxicated” (DWI) in New Jersey, is a serious offense.
 Because of the potential danger for yourself and others, police and prosecutors take DWI charges very seriously.
 This means that you need a criminal defense attorney who will take the charges just as seriously.